Why are word forms important in academic English?

-This is the first of three lessons about Word Forms.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Word Forms.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the overall concept of word forms and families

 – Provide word-form examples to guide the learner

 – Discuss three ways in which word-form knowledge is useful

 One aspect of academic English that students often make mistakes in is in correctly forming words within a sentence.
 Being able to write accurately is undoubtedly an important academic skill, and there are many reasons that a student should work to form the words they use correctly every time.
 Before moving on to those reasons however, let’s first discuss the overall concept of what a word form is.

 You may already know that every word exists within a word family, which is a grouping of words that are identical in meaning and similar in spelling.
 This word family will contain a headword that’s used to reference (such as locate in a dictionary) that particular grouping as well as many different word forms to represent the many different word classes, such as nouns or adjectives.
 The table below demonstrates one such word family for the headword ‘perceive’:

 What can be seen from this word family is that the adjectival, adverbial, nominal and verbal word forms of the word ‘perceive’ are created through a process of suffixation in which suffixes are added to the end of the word to create new word classes.
 This process is called derivational affixation.
 Derivational affixation may be used in the English language to create new words through prefixation or change the word class through suffixation, as is shown below:

 Before we explain in Chapters 2 and 3 precisely how to recognise the different word forms and use them in your own writing, it’s first recommended to understand why having accuracy with this area of morphology is so important in your academic speech and writing.
 We’ve outlined three reasons below which demonstrate how having a confident knowledge of this topic could help you in the future.

 1. Expansion of Vocabulary